Samples 0

 PROPERTY AND RISK

-15. The risk in the goods shall pass to the Customer upon delivery to the Customer or his agent or to a transport company nominated by the Customer.
+23. The risk in the goods shall pass to the Customer upon delivery to the Customer or his agent or to a transport company nominated by the Customer.

-a) The Customer shall be fully responsible for any loss or damage to the goods whatsoever and howsoever caused following delivery; and
+a) The Customer shall be fully responsible for any loss or damage to the goods whatsoever and howsoever caused following delivery;

 c) The Customer shall maintain records of goods owned by DSA identifying them as DSA’s property, of the persons to whom the goods are sold or disposed to and of the payments made by such persons for such goods.
-The Customer shall allow DSA to inspec these records and the goods themselves on request.
+The Customer shall allow DSA to inspect these records and the goods themselves on request.

-19. The right to on-sell, deal or otherwise dispose of the goods in the normal course of trade may be revoked at any time by DSA and shall automatically cease if a Receiver is appointed over any of the assets on the undertaking of the Customer or if a winding up order is made against the Customer or if the Customer goes into voluntary liquidation (otherwise than for the purpose of reconstruction or amalgamation) or administration or calls a meeting of, or makes any arrangement or composition with, creditors or commits any act of bankruptcy or where the Customer is in default of any of its obligations to DSA.
+27. The right to on-sell, deal or otherwise dispose of the goods in the normal course of trade may be revoked at any time by DSA and shall automatically cease if a Receiver is appointed over any of the assets on the undertaking of the Customer or if a winding up order is made against the Customer or if the Customer goes into voluntary liquidation (otherwise than for the purpose of reconstruction or amalgamation) or administration or calls a meeting of, or makes any arrangement or composition with, creditors or commits any act of bankruptcy or where the Customer is in default of any of its obligations to DSA.

 WARRANTY